proferosec/log4jScanner/README.md

 ## Goals

-This tool provides you the ability to scan internal (only) subnets for vulnerable log4j services running.
-It will try to send a JDNI payload to each one (via the User-agent string and a HTTP header.
+This tool provides you with the ability to scan internal (only) subnets for vulnerable log4j web services.
+It will try to send a JNDI payload to each one (via a User-Agent string and a HTTP header) to a list of common HTTP/S ports.
 For every response it receives, it will log the responding host IP so we can get a list of the vulnerable servers.

 ## Basic usage